Astronomy EssentialsClusters Nebulae Galaxies

 So … in which direction do you look?
 No particular direction.
 It’s best to find a wide-open viewing area.
 Sometimes friends like to watch together, facing different directions.
 When somebody sees one, that person can call out meteor!

-Bottom line: In 2024, the Orionid meteor shower should rain down its greatest number of meteors on the mornings of October 20 and 21.
-But they’ll be competing with a waning gibbous moon.
+Bottom line: In 2025, the Orionid meteor shower should rain down its greatest number of meteors on the morning of October 21.
+The moon won’t interfere in 2025.

 **Predicted peak times and dates for meteor showers are from the American Meteor Society.
 Note that meteor shower peak times can vary.